 When Bed Bugs Strike, It Can Be A Real Nightmare

 These blood-eating pests leave multiple bites that are often accompanied by an itchy rash.
 In a home, they can cause sleepless nights and emotional trauma.
 In a business, they can lead to a loss of revenue and a damaged reputation.
 But you don't have to take these bugs lying down.
 The secret is to look for the signs of bed bugs.
 No matter what causes your bed bugs, Action’s Bed Bug Control Service is here to help.

-The most obvious form of detection is actually seeing a bed bug; but if you don't know what a bed bug looks like, you could miss this valuable sign.
-That is why it is important to make sure everyone in your home is able to recognize these insects when they see them.
-Bed bugs are brown with a reddish tint, and range in size from as small as the tip of a pen to the size of a pea.
+The most obvious form of detection is seeing a bed bug; but if you don't know what a bed bug looks like, you could miss this valuable sign.
+That is why it is important to make sure everyone in your home can recognize these insects when they see them.
+Bed bugs are brown with a reddish tint and range in size from as small as the tip of a pen to the size of a pea.
 If they have recently had a blood meal, they will be pill-shaped and bloated.
 If they have not fed recently, they will appear flat and oval.
 All bed bugs are insects, so they have six legs and two antennae, but their most notable visual feature is the horizontal, shiny, and equidistant lines on their abdomens.

 If you smell a strong, musty odor when you enter a room or lie down on a bed, you might have an infestation.
 Bed bugs release pheromones that can be potent if there are a large number of bugs infesting.
 The smell is sometimes compared to the musky smell of a dirty locker room or an old wet towel that has been lying on the floor.
 If you smell something nasty in an otherwise clean room, it is time to look closer.